leeBigCommerce/golden-goose/README.md

 ## Rough TODO list

-- Set up basic repo etiquette with 'standard-version' and 'commitlint'
+-  ~~Set up basic repo etiquette with 'standard-version' and 'commitlint'~~
-- Set up a mono repo in anticipation that sections of our code will want loose coupling
+-  ~~Set up a mono repo in anticipation that sections of our code will want loose coupling~~
+- Prove out mono repo structure (not sure lerna and/or workspaces are set up correctly)
 - Create a set of business requirements (possibly in Cucumber), possibly ranked/grouped by criticality
 - Set up a test runner that qualifies those requirements (possibly Cypress)
 - Create a (possibly mock) CI flow which uses the above tests as a gate to deployment (possibly with some less critical running post for speed reasons)